NittoNeko/Rally-the-Brave/Documentation/technical_highlights.md

 ## Drawbacks of TECT

 1. Deep Abstraction hierarchy
-	*	Composition brings a tree hierarchy for functionalities.
+	*	Composition brings a tree hierarchy for Entities.
 	*	Dynamic Tasks break things into even smaller pieces.
 	*	We need a clear diagram representing the hierarchy to avoid confusion.
 2. Worse performance than Data Oriented Design with ECS